 Section 3.
 Council.
-The Council shall consist of the President, the President-elect, the Vice President, the Secretary-Treasurer, the Immediate Past President, the six Councilors and the Editor of the Journal of Clinical Investigation.
+The Council shall consist of the Officers and the Councilors.
 Seven voting members shall constitute a quorum.
 No Officer or Councilor may hold more than one office at one time.

 Section 4.
 Duties and Limitations of Officers and Council.
-The President, President-elect, Vice President, Editor, Secretary-Treasurer, and Immediate Past President shall exercise those duties and rights usually pertaining to those officers.
+The Officers shall exercise those duties and rights usually pertaining to those officers.
 No officer shall be eligible for reelection to the same position.
 It shall be the duty of the Council to supervise the affairs of the Corporation and to consider all nominations for membership as stated in Article III, Section 2.

 Section 5.
 Indemnification of Councilors and Officers.
 The Society shall to the extent legally permissible, indemnify each of its Councilors and Officers against all costs, liabilities, and expenses (including counsel fees) reasonably incurred by him/her in connection with the defense or disposition of any action, suit, or other proceeding, asserted or threatened against him/her while in office or thereafter, by reason of his/her being or having been such a Councilor or Officer with respect to any matters as to which he/she acted in good faith in the reasonable belief that this action was in the best interests of the Society.
 The right of indemnification hereby provided shall not be exclusive of or affect any other right to which any Councilor or Officer may be entitled.
 As used in this section, the terms “Councilor” and “Officer” include their respective heirs, executors, administrators, and legal representatives.